RocketMan/zookeeper/INSTALLATION.md

     `git clone https://github.com/RocketMan/zookeeper /example/path/to/zookeeper`

     where `/example/path/to/zookeeper` is your desired installation
     directory for Zookeeper Online.
-The parent of this directory (in this case /example/path/to) must already exist; however, if the installation directory already exists, it must be empty.
+If the installation directory already exists, it must be empty.

 ### Setting up the Database